Devon Windsor And Olivia Culpo Wow Instagram With Their Flawless Bikini Bodies In Steamy New Snap

 Others followed Devon’s suit and sent some birthday love to Olivia themselves.

 The newly-minted 27-year-old gets to celebrate twice as much this year, as today is also the launch of the 2019 Sports Illustrated Swimsuit magazine, which Olivia has a feature in.
-The model’s traveled to Australia for her photo shoot for the annual bikini clad magazine earlier this year, and the end results certainly did not disappoint.
-One daring look from the gig sees Olivia covering her voluptuous assets not with a bikini, but a large snake instead, while another has her in a barely-there red two-piece that certainly turned up the heat.
+The model traveled to Australia for her photo shoot for the annual bikini-clad magazine earlier this year, and the end results certainly did not disappoint.
+One daring look from the gig sees Olivia covering her voluptuous assets not with a bikini but a large snake instead, while another has her in a barely-there, red two-piece that certainly turned up the heat.